2024 Arts & Climate Incubator

 The Arts & Climate Incubator is a 5-day intensive for artists, activists, scientists, students, and educators who want to engage or further their engagement with climate change through artistic practices.
 This year, we are thrilled to offer the program in partnership with the Climate Imaginarium, a consortium of climate arts and storytelling organizations leveraging our collective power to imagine transformative and regenerative futures.
 All sessions will take place on the Harlem campus of Columbia University in New York City.

-What does the Incubator offer?
+What Does the Incubator Offer?

 Part think tank, part workshop, the Incubator brings together 15 to 20 participants of all ages and backgrounds to investigate the potential of the arts in creating a more just and regenerative future.
 Participants interact with guest speakers from fields such as climate science, psychology, activism, and urban design, who provide expertise on local issues.
 A group of local artists working at the intersection of arts and climate is invited for a panel discussion.
 The rest of the time is divided between group conversations, creative exercises, and field outings.
 Topics tend to include: